sebbe1236/Sebastian-Kv-lsvoll-semester-project-2/README.md

 ## Getting started
 ### github cli:
-  1. gh repo clone sebbe1236/Sebastian-Kv-lsvoll-semester-project-2
+  1. option one: gh repo clone sebbe1236/Sebastian-Kv-lsvoll-semester-project-2
+  2. optionn 2: open with gihub desktop then open in VS code from github desktop
 ### Running
  1. Open with live server in Visual studio code